Java Email Parsing & Transactional API

 Aspose.Email for Java allows developers to focus on implementing their own business logic for managing emails without having to know about format specifications or network programming.

 Aspose.Email for Java can create, manipulate or convert message formats such as MSG, EML & MHT from within Java applications.
-The API provides the ability to manipulate message contents, headers, attachments and MAPI properties as well as the capability to send and receive emails via a number of popular protocols.
-It also allows you to manage message storage files such as Personal Storage Files (PST) & Offline Storage Files (OST).
-You can list, extract, add or remove messages from storage files as per your application requirements.
+The API can manipulate message contents, attachments, headers, and MAPI properties as well as the capability to send and receive emails via a number of popular protocols.
+It also provides the ability to manage message storage documents such as Personal Storage Files PST and Offline Storage Files OST.
+You can list, extract, add or remove messages from storage files as per your application specifications.

 At A Glance